Individual and Couples Counseling for the LGBTQ Community

-- any matter related to sexual orientation or gender identity including coming out
+- Any matter related to sexual orientation or gender identity

-- recovery from reparative therapy, aversion therapy, or any other shaming therapeutic experience
+- Recovery from reparative therapy, therapy trauma, or any other shaming therapeutic experience

-- healing from sexual, emotional, or physical abuse
+- Healing from sexual, emotional, or physical abuse, including bullying

 A Call for the End of Tolerance